Dual frame optimization for informationally complete quantum measurements: Theory

-irrespective of the observable $O$~\cite{innocenti2023shadow}.
+and re-scaling each dual operator by $1/\Tr[\rho M_k]$~\cite{innocenti2023shadow}.
 This, however, requires knowledge of the state $\rho$.
 If no prior information on $\rho$ is available, the best choice of duals can be considered the one that minimizes the SSV as a uniform Haar average over all states.
 In that case, the optimal duals are obtained from a modified frame superoperator given by $\F_\text{avg} = \sum_{k=1}^n \kket{M_k}\bbra{M_k} / \Tr[M_k]$.
 It is important to point out that this choice is the one generally employed in classical shadows protocols~\cite{elben2022randomized}.
 More explicitly, a standard classical shadow $\hat \rho_s$, namely a single-shot estimate of the state obtained by constructing an inverse measurement channel, is equivalent to the ``average-optimal'' dual $D_k$ obtained from inversion of the frame superoperator $\F_\text{avg}$ introduced above.